PM520-Spring2022/Final_Presentation/README.md

 # Final_Project
-Final Project
+## Final Project

 This is a place for you to upload your final project.
 Instructions are as follows:

-* Choose one of the following topics.
+Choose one of the following topics.
+Address the problem using statistical computing.
+Write up your work using Rmarkdown.
+Upload your report to the repository called “Final Project” on Github (as a .md or .pdf).

-* Address the problem using statistical computing.
+Due date: Monday May 10th @4pm.
-* Write up your work using Rmarkdown.
+Note that this is a ‘hard' deadline!
+(If you are late for that one you get an “Incomplete”)

-* Upload your report to your copy of this repository (preferably as a .md or .pdf).
+## Possible topics:

-Due date: Monday May 11th @4pm.
+Sudoku exercise (slides 9 onwards)
-Note that this is a ‘hard' deadline.
+Tempered MCMC for Gamma rvs. (next slide)

-Possible topics (see slides for lecture 12 for more details):
+Use simulation to tackle one of the “Riddler” problems on slides 7 or 8.

-* The Sudoku exercise.
+Report on a question from your own research that uses statistical computation.
-* Implement tempered MCMC to simulate Gamma rvs.
-Do both Gamma(2.3,2.7) and Gamma(0.1,0.01).
-You must use a perturbation kernel.
-So something like q' = q + Normal(0,sigma^2).
+Traveling salesperson or 4-color problem
-* Use simulation to tackle one of the “Riddler” problems on the slides.
+Grasshopper problem (slides 18-22)
-* Report on a question from your own research that uses statistical computation.
+Assignment 4 part 2 (the bit we removed, about importance sampling)